FormidableLabs/victory/docs/src/content/docs/victory-brush-container.md

 `type: function`

-The optional `onBrushDomainChangeEnd` prop accepts an function to be called only on mouse up events.
+The optional `onBrushDomainChangeEnd` prop accepts a function to be called only on mouse up events.
 The function accepts the parameters of `domain` (the updated domain), and `props` (the props used by `VictoryBrushContainer`).

 _example:_ `onBrushDomainChangeEnd={(domain, props) => handleDomainChangeEnd(domain, props)}`